Binary Mechanisms under Privacy-Preserving Noise: Introduction

 \section{Introduction}

 The field of mechanism design considers agents who hold private information about their preferences.
-Agents are asked to surrender this information when properly incentivized; but mechanism design ignores any potential {\em privacy concerns} that may add to agents' reluctance to reveal their true preferences.
+Agents are asked to surrender this information when properly incentivized; but, traditionally, mechanism design ignores any potential {\em privacy concerns} that may add to agents' reluctance to reveal their true preferences.

 Privacy concerns may arise because agents have an intrinsic ``non-instrumental'' aversion to revealing their preferences, or because agents worry that such information can be used against them in future interactions.
 This may occur in the provision of both private and public goods.
 With private goods, an agent who surrenders their willingness to pay for a good to a seller will lose surplus in future interactions with this seller.

-With public goods, someone who reveals their utility from enjoying a public good may, when asked to fund future public good projects, lose future informational rent.
+In public-goods settings, revealing willingness-to-pay today may imply higher future taxes for related public goods tomorrow.
+For example, revealing a high value for a playground today may reveal a high value for a public library in the future.
+Agents may also have non-instrumental preferences for privacy: public-health-related projects often involve sensitive information about agents' likelihood of being susceptible to disease (think, for example, of a cancer screening program).
+In such cases, we want to know when we can preserve individuals' privacy while minimally compromising the optimality of a public choice rule.

 Our paper studies a specific mechanism design problem: a planner faces a standard binary public-good provision problem with quasilinear utility and monetary transfers.
-Our planner cares about individual agents' preferences for the public good, and about the revenue she can collect from its provision.
+Our planner cares about individuals' preferences for the public good, and about the revenue they can collect from its provision (alternatively, the extent to which they need to subsidize the public good).
 In our version of the problem, privacy concerns are important, and dealt with using an embedded privacy-preserving operation.

-Individual agents report their types to a trusted intermediary, who passes on their reports to the planner {\em after adding random noise}.
-The idea follows the literature on {\em differential privacy} \citep{dwork2006,dwork2006our,dwork2008differential,dworkroth2014}, by which individual's privacy is preserved through the addition of random noise.
-The planner's mechanism takes as inputs the agents' perturbed reports.
-It can only access the agents' reported types after they have been subject to a privacy-preserving random transformation.
+There are a variety of proposals to protect individuals' privacy.
+Our approach in this paper involves adding random noise to the individuals' messages, using an \textit{in-place} randomization device, before they reach the planner.
+In effect, the planner's mechanism takes as inputs the agents' perturbed reports --- so it can only access the agents' reported types after they have been subject to a privacy-preserving random transformation.
+The idea follows the literature on {\em differential privacy} initiated by \citet*{dwork2006}, \citep[see also][]{dwork2006data,dwork2008differential,dworkroth2014}, by which individuals' privacy is preserved through the addition of random noise.